heidihuang-wav/quartz/content/Daily Notes/Birth of this Microblog.md

 - this very website
 - learning web dev (making my personal website and blog)
-- proposing an NLP-related project regarding transplant which is different from what I major in (MCB, Public Health)
+- proposing an NLP-related project regarding transplant

+which is different from what I major in (MCB, Public Health).

 So...
 - what is this telling me?